Updated on Sep 2, 2025 03:58 IST

 A:

-In Optometry Bachelor degree courses, students learn about the structure and function of the eye, ocular diseases, binocular vision, visual perception, and optometric instruments.
+In Optometry Bachelor degree courses, students learn about the structure and function of the eye, ocular diseases, binocular vision, visual perception and even optometric instruments.

-The Optometry Bachelor degree curriculum includes theoretical and practical coursework.
-Students attend lectures, participate in laboratory sessions, and gain hands-on experience through clinical rotations.
+The Optometry Bachelor degree curriculum includes a balance of both the theoretical and practical sessions.
+Students attend lectures, participate in laboratory sessions and even gain hands-on experience through their clinical rotations.

-In the Optometry Bachelor degree, candidates learn how to conduct eye examinations, measure visual acuity, prescribe corrective lenses, and fit contact lenses.
-Additionally, students are trained in the use of specialised equipment such as ophthalmoscopes, retinoscopes, and slit lamps in the Optometry Bachelor degree.
+In the Optometry Bachelor degree, candidates learn how to conduct the eye examinations, measure visual acuity, prescribe corrective lenses and even fit contact lenses.

 AskShikshaGPT on App